 up to 4 weeks.

 Direct loans will release your loan funds 10-12 days after the beginning of the term,

-providing your 6 hours of enrollment have begun and your paperwork has been accepted
+providing your half-time enrollment, or 4.5 hours minimumum, have begun and your paperwork

-by the Department of Education.
-If there is a credit balance after your charges are
+has been accepted by the Department of Education.
+If there is a credit balance after